rdeleo/common-images/README.md

 #### Debian10 Php7.2 Utils: 7.2.26

-This is the utils container, with Debian10 7, Php 7.2.26, composer and prestissimo.
+This is the utils container, with Debian 10, Php 7.2.26, composer and prestissimo.

 The easiest way to test this container is to run one in your local machine, you can use the following command: